knutin/elli/README.md

 Feedback welcome!

-## Aren't there enough webservers in the Erlang community already?
+## Isn't there enough webservers in the Erlang community already?

 There are a few very mature and robust projects with steady development, one recently ceased development and one new kid on the